 05 of 05

 This is a very easy crochet hexagon pattern that is worked almost entirely in single crochet stitches.
 This crochet hexagon is very dense, making for a terrific warm textured blanket when multiple motifs are stitched together.
-It would also make a great dishcloth if worked as an individual hexagon in cotton yarn.
+It would also make a great dishcloth if it worked as an individual hexagon in cotton yarn.